-Checkpoint Explanation Dispositional Dispositional rubrics (Appendix E) are filled out by education rubrics faculty for every education major upon completion of EDUC 111 (formerly 108), EDUC 112 (formerly 211 and 212), EDUC 340, and EDUC 343.
-They are also filled out for those students who raise dispositional concerns in EDUC 230 (formerly 237) and EDUC 246 (formerly 245).
+Checkpoint Explanation Dispositional Dispositional rubrics (Appendix E) are filled out by education rubrics faculty for every education major for their first year in EDUC112, 2nd year in PLC2, 3 rd year in PLC4, and 4th year in student teaching, and at the discretion of the department if a dispositional issue arises.
+PLCs.
 See Appendix E for requirements.
 Field experience Clinical experience evaluations are filled out by the teachers you evaluations observe and/or assist, a representative of the University and/or your course professor.
 Sophomore You will be contacted early in the spring semester of your interview sophomore year to schedule a sophomore interview with a faculty member of the Education Department.
 This is a requirement prior to being admitted into the program, and is based upon final approval by the Teacher Education Committee.
 Junior interview If you have been admitted into the Teacher Education Program, you will complete a junior interview with the Director of Teacher Education during the fall of your junior year.
 This is a formal interview in which you will analyze a recording of your teaching, articulate how your course work and clinical experience reflect the InTASC standards, submit a cover letter, resume and application to student teach.
 This is required prior to student teaching.
 Final Approval Upon completion of methods, education and content faculty will to Student Teach determine whether or not you receive the final approval to student teach.
 Dispositional rubrics, methods evaluations, and performance in methods courses will guide faculty discussions.